matejchalk/build-md/README.md

   .toString();
 ```

-When it comes to iterative logic, then for individual blocks like `list`s and `table`s you can use the usual array methods (`.map`, `.filter`, etc.) to make the content dynamic.
+When it comes to iterative logic, then for individual blocks like lists and tables you can use the usual array methods (`.map`, `.filter`, etc.) to make the content dynamic.
 But if you need to generate multiple blocks per array item, the `$foreach` method comes in handy.

 Provide an array for the 1st argument, and a callback for the 2nd.
 The callback function is called for each item in the array, and is expected to add blocks to the current `MarkdownDocument` instance.